the-jame/shaqbot/README.md

 ```

 ### 3. Configuration
-The bot requires a `settings.json` file.
-Use the template provided:
+The bot requires a `settings.json` file (and a `.env` file for API keys if configured that way in your setup).
+Ensure you define your API keys and owner ID.
 ```bash
 cp sample-settings.json settings.json
 nano settings.json